 Bicycles, like pedestrians, are deemed to have the right of way, provided the rider is operating within reasonable safety limits.
 This right of way is applied even greater in situations where bicycle riders are operating in marked bicycle lanes.

-As a result of the crash the bicycle may be damaged beyond repair, our belongings (often computers in today’s world) may be nothing more than shattered parts.
-Cuts, scrapes, bruises and broken bones may occur.
+As a result of the crash, the bicycle may be damaged beyond repair, and our belongings (often computers in today’s world) may be nothing more than shattered parts.
+Cuts, scrapes, bruises, and broken bones may occur.
 For some, their bicycle is their main means of transportation and the only way they can get to work each day.

 Accidents Involving Children

-If you or a loved one have been injured in a bicycle accident, contact an attorney who understands the experience, the injuries and the liability laws of the State of California.
+If you or a loved one have been injured in a bicycle accident, contact an attorney who understands the experience, the injuries, and the liability laws of each state we operate within in the United States.
 Only with skilled assistance will you ensure proper compensation for your injuries.

 Call us today at (800) 222-2222 for a free consultation or Contact Us online.